Best Time To Visit Greece? Understanding The Greek Seasons & When To Go

 Best Things To Do In Greece And Places To Visit

-Right after Easter is the moment when Greece officially begins its long summer season.
+Right after Easter is the moment when Greece officially begins its extended summer season.
 Greek Easter takes place at a different date every year, but usually around the end of April and the end of May.

 On most islands, the end of Easter marks the official start of tourist activities.
 This is when most seasonal hotels, restaurants, souvenir shops, resorts, and even entire villages open up again to the public.